Visit Fasano, Italy

 Early Christian churches, Baroque chapels and grand palazzi line the streets.
 The Via Appia (Appian Way), the ancient Roman road that linked southern Italy to Rome, runs along the coast and you can still see it today.
 There’s also a small port whose low-key promenade has a cluster of seafood restaurants.

-At the nearby archaeological Park of Egnazia you can see the ruins of an ancient town Egnazia.
+At the nearby archeological Park of Egnazia you can see the ruins of an ancient town Egnazia.
 The area was first settled in the Bronze Age, became an important trading hub in Roman times and then the early bishopric of Egnazia Appúla.

 The city was eventually abandoned in the Middle Ages and much of its stone reused as building materials, but the extent of the ruins give a good impression of the city’s earlier importance.